Modern Slavery Act Statement

 Adverse audit findings, non-conformities and other remediation requirements are prioritised based on risk.
 If remediation is required, we work with our suppliers to improve their standards with corrective action plans and on-going reviews to make sure our standards are maintained.
 We aim to build relationships with our suppliers to ensure adherence to our values and ethical standards.
 If a supplier fails to adequately remediate the issue, the relationship would be re-evaluated and if necessary, terminated.

-This Statement has been approved by the board of directors of Lloyds Pharmacy Limited, and the board has authorised Toby Anderson, Chief Executive Officer, to sign the Statement on behalf of Lloyds Pharmacy Limited.
+This Statement has been approved by the Board of Directors of Lloyds Pharmacy Limited, and the Board has authorised Kevin Birch, Director, to sign the Statement on behalf of Lloyds Pharmacy Limited.